 James Cullis is a water resources engineer with over 20 years of experience particularly in Africa, but also in the UK, US, Australia and even Antarctica.
 He is particularly interested in addressing global water challenges in support of sustainable economic development and adaptation to climate change.
 His broad range of expertise includes hydrology and hydrological analysis, environmental flow requirements, hydro-economics, engineering design, infrastructure planning and feasibility studies, climate change risks and adaptation.
 He also maintains strong links to research and academia both in Africa and globally.

-• Leigh Cobban, ARUA-CD
+• Leigh Stadler, ARUA-CD

 Expertise: Climate change education, climate change graduate pathways, climate change vulnerability & adaptation, sustainable development, project coordination and development